gilninveh/android-sdk/README.md

 When enabling proguard, proguard rules should be added. example can be found [here](https://github.com/pixoneye/android-sdk/blob/master/PixoneyeIntegrationSample/app/pixoneye-sdk-proguard-rules.pro)

 ## Usage
-In order to start Pixoneye simply:
+In order to start Pixoneye, simply call:
 ```
 Pixoneye.start(Context, <App_id>, <Api_key>, <User_id>);
 ```
-App id and Api key created when you create your add in [Pixoneye dashboard](https://dashboard.pixoneye.com/#/) User id is the user in your system.
+App id and Api key are created when you create your app in [Pixoneye dashboard](https://dashboard.pixoneye.com/#/) User id is the user in your system.

-for more details check the sample project.
+for more details check the sample project:.
 [Sample project](https://github.com/pixoneye/android-sdk/tree/master/PixoneyeIntegrationSample)